nikitavoloboev/data/life/staying-on-top-of-things.md

 1. [alfred forum][16]
 2. [keyboard maestro forum][17]

-As well as quite a few a few other Slack communities like :
+As well as quite a few other Slack communities like :

 1. [Gophers][18]
 2. [ZEIT chat][19]